The Comprehensive Guide to Cloud Computing: Transforming Business and Technology in the Digital Age Cloud computing stands as one of the m...

 Defining the Cloud Revolution

-cloud computing is the delivery of computing services – including servers,
+its essence, cloud computing is the delivery of computing services – including

-and intelligence – over the internet ("the cloud").
-Instead of
+intelligence, and intelligence – over the internet ("the cloud").

-investing heavily in building and maintaining their own physical data centers
+Instead of investing heavily in building and maintaining their own physical

-and IT infrastructure, users can access these resources on a pay-as-you-go
+data centers and IT infrastructure, users can access these resources on a

-basis from specialized cloud service providers like Amazon Web Services (AWS),
+pay-as-you-go basis from specialized cloud service providers like Amazon Web

-Microsoft Azure, Google Cloud Platform (GCP), IBM Cloud, and Oracle Cloud
+Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), IBM Cloud, and

-Infrastructure, among others.
-This model eliminates the substantial upfront
+Oracle Cloud Infrastructure, among others.
+This model eliminates the

-impact is democratizing.
-It provides startups and small businesses with access
+cloud's impact is democratizing.
+It provides startups and small businesses with

 technologies that were once the exclusive domain of large corporations with